yago-xd/number-guessing/README.md

 ## 🧠 Features

-✅ Random number between 1–100
+✅ Random number between 1 to end range given by user(1-x)
 ✅ Validates integer input
 ✅ Counts attempts taken by the user
 ✅ Commented and structured properly